PAX 2 vs PAX 3

 PAX 3 Complete Kit or Basic

 There are now two different PAX 3 accessory sets, the Complete Kit and Basic Kit.
 The Basic Kit includes a cleaning kit, charger, and the flat and raised mouthpieces, all for $199.99.
-For an extra $50, the Complete Kit also includes the concentrate insert, a half-pack lid, an extra pack of screens, and a tweed carrying case.
+For an extra $50, the Complete Kit also includes the concentrate insert, a half-pack lid, an extra pack of screens, a multi-tool, and a tweed carrying case.

 The concentrate insert alone sells for $50, so if you plan on picking one up, the PAX 3 Complete Kit is a much better value.